 You can take it one step further and get people in the habit of backing in at home too since that’s where far more unintentional injuries occur.

-Backing into parking spaces is only one of the many tools to combat distracted driving.
+Backing in is only one of the many tools to combat distracted driving.
 It’s also one you can begin promoting right away and it requires little or no financial commitment from company ownership.
 By openly communicating the importance of backing in and leading the way by example, you can take a small but valuable step in making the workplace that much safer.

 If you’ve tried this and found it effective then investigate other methods of addressing human factors in the workplace.
 There are a number of resources, like this guide on distracted driving and workplace safety, that can guide you in more effectively dealing with human error and injuries.